andreblanke/mod-archetype/README.md

       is broken.
 While a [fork](https://github.com/OrionDevelopment/MinecraftForge/tree/fix/1.17.x%2Flibrary-loading)
       of Forge where the problems seem to have been resolved exists the changes have not been upstreamed yet.
       See the `1.17.X/log4-api-kotlin` branch of this repository for a start of the changes.
+- [ ] Centralize dependency version declaration by making use of Gradle property expansion and only declaring versions inside of `Mod.Dependencies`.
+The challenge here is that only declarations of the form `object <name> { }` can be accessed without reflection but cannot directly be used with property expansion (because `<name>` is a class and not a property of `Mod`), while declarations such as `val <name> = object { }` can be used with property expansion but also only accessed via reflection because the type of `<name>` is `Any`.